GIVESocialMovement/sbt-vuefy/README.md

 };
 ```

-You don't need to specify `module.exports.output` because sbt-vuefy will automatically set the field.
+You should NOT specify `module.exports.output` because sbt-vuefy will automatically set the field.

 Your config file will be copied and added with some required additional code.
 Then, it will used by sbt-vuefy when compiling Vue components.